Annapurna Circuit Trek Difficulties

 June to August

 This is the monsoon season in Nepal where Monsoon starts in Mid-June and lasts till early September.
-Monsoon in Nepal is harsh so it is often an off trekking season to the Himalayas in Nepal.
+Monsoon in Nepal is harsh so it is often an off trekking season in the Himalayas in Nepal.

 But most of the Annapurna Circuit trails lie in the rain-shadowed area, trekking is possible during this month.